News

 The participants from Diego Portales University included Maite de Cea and Camila Claps (Office of the Vice President for Research and Innovation); Lorena Oróstica (Faculty of Medicine); Claudio Fuentes (Social Sciences Research Institute – ICSO); Felipe Alarcón (Institute of Philosophy); Carlos Ahumada (DGRRII); Christian Peake (Faculty of Education); Margarita Jans and Elizabeth Wagemann (Faculty of Architecture, Art, and Design); Jorge Saavedra (Faculty of Communication and Literature); Nieves León (Faculty of Law); Paula Jofré (Institute of Astrophysical Studies); María Paz Rodríguez (Faculty of Health and Dentistry); and Rodrigo Cáceres (Faculty of Engineering and Sciences).

 Miguel Cornejo, Project Manager at Lund University, praised UDP’s incorporation into ACCESS: “We are here representing the coordination of the ACCESS network, and we are very happy that Diego Portales University is a new member of this network.”
-He also highlighted the recent ACCESS Forum in Concepción, which saw the participation of 200 Chilean and Swedish researchers.
+He also highlighted the recent ACCESS Forum in Concepción, which brought together 200 Chilean and Swedish researchers.
 “I believe today’s meeting was very fruitful (…) especially in the sense that we could present the process moving forward, the scientific and social challenges both countries face, and how to confront them in a united way using the expertise that exists in Chile and Sweden,” he noted.

-For Maite de Cea, UDP Vice President for Research and Innovation, joining the ACCESS program is a strategic move that positions UDP within an international network of scientific and academic collaboration, strengthening its internationalization and its integration into global research projects.
+For Maite de Cea, UDP Vice President for Research and Innovation, joining the ACCESS programme is a strategic move that positions UDP within an international network of scientific and academic collaboration, strengthening its internationalisation and its integration into global research projects.
 “It demonstrates UDP’s commitment to academic networks that work toward the Sustainable Development Goals (SDGs) and global issues, integrating into a platform that has been connecting Chilean and Swedish institutions for a decade,” she mentioned.

 The Swedish-Chilean ACCESS Network brings together universities from both countries to strengthen bilateral collaboration in teaching, research, innovation, and institutional development from an interdisciplinary perspective.